-The rich people had all the power and could do anything they liked.
+It seemed that the rich people had all the power and could do anything they liked.
 They didn't even pay any tax!
-But the poor people did have to pay tax!
+But the ordinary and impoverished people did have to pay tax!
 It just wasn't fair!

 Ça va très bien!

-The poor people of Paris decided that things had to change.
-They were going to teach the greedy and selfish rich people a lesson!
+The residents of Paris decided that things had to change.
+They were going to teach the greedy and selfish aristocracy a lesson!
 Some equality was needed!

-At the moment when the prison was invaded, the poor people looked very scary and fierce.
-They shouted, waving their weapons.
-Lots of the protesters waved the tools that they would normally use at work, for example, spades and forks.
+At the moment when the prison was invaded, the protesters looked very scary and fierce.
+They shouted, waving the tools that they would normally use at work, for example, spades and forks.